heyimalex/s3tup/README.md

 # s3tup

-Python package that offers declarative configuration management for amazon s3.
+Python package that offers declarative configuration management and deployment for amazon s3.

+## Why?

+Because writing custom scripts for configuring and deploying to s3 through boto was a major pain.
+Though tools like s3sync exist, they lack robust options for configuration and you often still need some customization or outside scripting to get them to do exactly what you want.

 ## Installation